 61. Rights and obligations of Director and staff in respect of legal practice

-(1) Subject to the requirements of the Legal Practice Act 2003 and the rules thereunder (including the requirements as to the holding of practice certificates) the Director or a member of the staff who is a practitioner shall, when acting in the discharge of his duties under this Act, —
+(1) Subject to the requirements of the Legal Profession Act 2008 and the legal profession rules made under that Act (including the requirements as to the holding of practising certificates) the Director or a member of the staff who is a legal practitioner shall, when acting in the discharge of his duties under this Act, —

-(a) be entitled to practise as a practitioner and to perform the functions of a practitioner in the State and in any court in the State; and
+(a) be entitled to practise as a legal practitioner and to perform the functions of a legal practitioner in the State and in any court in the State; and

-(b) have a right of audience before any court in the State, or before any tribunal in the State before which a practitioner has such a right.
+(b) have a right of audience before any court in the State, or before any tribunal in the State before which a legal practitioner has such a right.

-(2) In practising as, or performing the functions of, a practitioner, or exercising any right of audience, in the discharge of his duties under this Act —
+(2) In practising as, or performing the functions of, a legal practitioner, or exercising any right of audience, in the discharge of his duties under this Act —

-(a) the Director has all the rights and privileges of a practitioner practising on his own account;
+(a) the Director has all the rights and privileges of a legal practitioner who is a sole practitioner or a partner or director of a law practice;

-(b) a member of the staff has all the rights and privileges that he would have if the Director was in practice on his own account and he was employed by him;
+(b) a member of the staff has all the rights and privileges that he would have if the Director was a law practice and the member of staff was employed by the law practice;

 (c) the Director or a member of the staff —